 In 2018, the Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development announced a series of measures to improve telecom services for Canadians, one of which was the Connecting Families initiative, which helps financially challenged families gain access to the internet.
-RCT has been supporting this initiative since November 2018, through creating and delivering a total of 20,000 desktop computers to eligible households over the five years the program is expected to run.
+RCT has supported this initiative since the beginning, by helping to deliver a total of 20,000 desktop computers to eligible households over the five years the program is expected to run.

-The Connecting Families initiative is investing $13.2 million to help bridge the digital divide for Canadian families struggling to access the internet at home.
+The Connecting Families initiative invested $13.2 million to help bridge the digital divide for Canadian families struggling to access the internet at home.
 Access to high-speed internet is an essential service, vital to our development as a knowledge-based economy.
-A secure online portal has been developed by Computers for Success Canada, which will enable eligible Canadian families to access high speed Internet service packages for $10 per month from participating Internet Service Providers.
-Together, these efforts will help more Canadian families and youth have access to the valuable resources that are available on the Internet and allowing them to access the tools they need to succeed.
+A secure online portal was developed by Computers for Success Canada, which enabled eligible Canadian families to access high speed Internet service packages for $10 per month from participating Internet Service Providers.
+Together, these efforts helped more Canadian families and youth access valuable resources that are available on the Internet and allowing them to access the tools they need to succeed.

 Thanks to funding provided by Innovation, Science and Economic Development Canada through Computers for Success Canada, Renewed Computer Technology has provided over 3000 free refurbished laptops to Syrian Families landing in Ontario in December 2016.

 This was part of a larger national effort to aid our new friends, neighbours, and community members in having all the resources necessary to start anew here in Canada.
 If families required more than one computer, they were directed to other programs which offer affordable and accessible computers.

 RCT worked directly with settlement agencies across the province to deliver these laptops in a timely manner, while also providing support through giving a one year limited parts and labour depot warranty from the date the laptop is received by the family.
 Each computer came loaded with a Windows Operating System, Microsoft Office Suite and skill development software.